stpaultim/uc_stripe/README.txt

 c) On this page, provide the following settings:
    - Your Stripe API key, private

-d) Download and install the latest version of the PHP Stripe library (https://github.com/stripe/stripe-php.
+d) Download and install version 2.2.0 PHP Stripe library (https://github.com/stripe/stripe-php.
 Put it in sites/all/libraries/stripe such that the path to Stripe.php is sites/all/libraries/stripe/lib/Stripe.php